ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 2. The changes listed in `CHANGES-183.diff` were applied in [ASFHyP3/hyp3-autorift#183](https://github.com/ASFHyP3/hyp3-autorift/pull/183) to correctly set the netcdf `img_pair_info:correction_level_img` attribute values for Sentinel-2 scenes after the transition from
    Earth Search COG IDs to ESA IDs.
-3. The changes listed in `CHANGES-189.diff` and `CHANGES-191.diff` were applied in [ASFHyP3/hyp3-autorift#189](https://github.com/ASFHyP3/hyp3-autorift/pull/189),
+3. The changes listed in `CHANGES-189.diff`,  `CHANGES-191.diff` and `CHANGES-194.diff` were applied in
+   [ASFHyP3/hyp3-autorift#189](https://github.com/ASFHyP3/hyp3-autorift/pull/189),
    [ASFHyP3/hyp3-autorift#191](https://github.com/ASFHyP3/hyp3-autorift/pull/191),
    and [ASFHyP3/hyp3-autorift#194](https://github.com/ASFHyP3/hyp3-autorift/pull/194)
    after an extensive metadata review to prepare netCDF output for ingest to NSIDC DAAC.
+These changes have been [proposed upstream](https://github.com/nasa-jpl/autoRIFT/pull/74) and should be applied in the next `nasa-jpl/autoRIFT` release.